 Specifically, Serinus is exposed to risks due to fluctuations in the market price of Brent crude oil.
-In Tunisia, oil prices are based on a premium or discount to the market price of Brent crude oil.
+In Tunisia, oil prices are based on the market price of Brent crude oil.
 Natural gas prices in Tunisia are nationally regulated and are tied to the twelve month trailing average of low sulphur heating oil (benchmarked to Brent).
 The Company has no commodity hedge program in place which could potentially mitigate the price risk.